 Fuel your fun

 Give your body a solid hit of nutrition in the AM and you’ll set yourself up for a long day of fun ahead!
-Make sure your breakfast includes plenty of fibre, carbohydrates and protein to keep you energised throughout the day.
-If you’re eating on site, try a green smoothie and add a chia shot, or opt for protein rich breakfast bowl.
-If you’re looking for a DIY breakfast our Oats+Chia are perfect – just add hot water and you’ve got a creamy, delicious breakfast that’ll keep you fueled for hours.
-We also love TREK energy bars, especially the Peanut Power Protein Bar, which is packed with protein and fibre for the perfect festival breakfast or energy-boosting snack.
+Make sure your breakfast includes plenty of fiber, carbohydrates and protein to keep you energised throughout the day.
+If you’re eating on site, try a green smoothie and add a tablespoon of chia, or opt for protein rich breakfast bowl.
+If you’re looking for a DIY breakfast, we love the Aloha Protein Bar Vanilla Almond Crunch, which is packed with protein and fiber for the perfect festival breakfast or energy-boosting snack.